Hjorthmedh/RGCmorphology/ms/intro.md

 likely that the classification results that we present here can be improved if other factors can be taken into account.
-For example, it has long been known from other species such as cat that the overall size and shape RGCs varies considerably across the retina [@Boycott1974-aa; @Wassle2004-lt].
+For example, it has long been known from other species such as cat that the overall size and shape of RGCs varies considerably across the retina [@Boycott1974-aa; @Wassle2004-lt].
 Neurons in the center are more densely packed than those in the periphery and as a consequence have a smaller dendritic area than peripheral neurons of the same type.
 Even